-Professor Howard A. Learner is the president and executive director of the Environmental Law and Policy Center (ELPC)—the Midwest’s premier public interest environmental legal advocacy and eco-business innovation organization.
+Howard A. Learner is an adjunct professor at Michigan law and the president and executive director of the Environmental Law and Policy Center (ELPC)—the Midwest’s premier public interest environmental legal advocacy and eco-business innovation organization.

 He serves on the board of directors of the Forest Preserves Foundation (treasurer) and the Friends of Israel’s Environment (vice chair), among others.